‘YOU GOTTA HAVE A HOME’

 Poughquag, N.Y.
-2019.
-Mickle and his wife Suzie Q. are siting in separate armchairs in the living room of their bungalow.
+2020.
+Mickle and his wife Suzie Q. are sitting in separate armchairs in the living room of their bungalow.
 There is a coffee table in front of them.
 The television is on.
 Masterpiece Theatre or something.

 Suzie is dozing in the chair.
 Mickle looks at her.
 She is not well.
 She looks like one of the last photos he has of his mother.
-She is old, certainly, but she has a dignity and a vulnerability grown more fragile with age.
+She is old (they are both old), but she has a dignity and a vulnerability grown more fragile with age.

 He leans forward in his chair and opens a drawer in the coffee table.
 Inside, among cigarette packs, matches, rolling papers, TV guide, take-out menus from neighborhood restaurants, is a revolver.
 He suddenly has a crazy thought: There is no transition between life and death.
 He takes the revolver from the drawer.